 DISCUSSION

-Our study intended to investigate how gender-related factors affect access and follow-through of treatment for HIV and AIDS.
-Our study found that the leading cause of HIV infection among women has remained heterosexual intercourse with a spouse, and for men it is casual sex outside of marriage.
-Women’s responses, however, might be influenced by cultural norms whereby it would not be appropriate for married Tanzanian women to acknowledge multiple sexual relationships.
+The study intended to investigate on how gender-related factors affect access and follow-through of treatment for HIV and AIDS and found that the leading cause of HIV infection among women has remained heterosexual intercourse with a spouse, and for men it is casual sex outside of marriage.
+Women’s responses, however, might be influenced by cultural norms whereby it would not be appropriate for married Tanzanian women to acknowledge practising multiple sexual relationships.
 Similarly, although casual sex was reported only by men, one could argue that this is influenced by cultural practices that condone men having multiple partners.
 Men are more involved in economic activities that take them away from their families, which can lead to seeking additional sexual partners.

 Testing for HIV was found to be associated with awareness of HIV and AIDS symptoms, risk factors for contracting HIV (such as multiple partners and casual sex), awareness campaigns, and pregnancy.
 Our findings also reveal that awareness campaigns play a greater role in motivating men than women to get tested.
 This might be because women have less mobility, which affects their attendance at public gatherings.
 Although Tanzania requires HIV testing for all pregnant women and their partners, our study shows that male partners do not accompany their spouses to testing.
 Our findings indicate that men prefer not to accompany their partners to avoid an HIV diagnosis for themselves.
 This allows them to remain in denial, and maintain the common perception that their wives are the source of the disease.
 This belief indirectly affects the degree to which men support women’s access and adherence to HIV and AIDS treatment and care services.